Lucie Brock-Broido: Soul Keeping Company

 In June this year, Carcanet published Soul Keeping Company, a long overdue selection of Lucie Brock-Broido's astonishing and extraordinarily powerful work.
 Brock-Broido has been described as an 'elliptical' poet, which may or may not be helpful; in reviews, the word that crops up most frequently is 'gorgeous', but what matters most is that this poet, more than any other I can think of, constantly renews our sense of the possibilities of the language we use, not just in our conversations with others, but in the inner dialogues that accompany love, loss, betrayal, self-revelation and grief.
 Brock-Broido's marriages of the abstract and the concrete, and of the wild and the familiar, not only make things strange (to borrow Seamus Heaney's famous dictum) but also create a sense that this strangeness is more like home than the sorry approximations that convention allows: ‘ In the space between seasons / Which is one night in a life, / The corn beats inside its stalks, waiting for bloom. / The wheat flowers, falls easily. / The clouds become enormous & have names.’
 There is no other poet, working anywhere, who does what Brock-Broido does and Carcanet performs what is, quite simply, a public service in making her work available to us.

+In a review for Poetry Salzburg Review 19, D.M. de Silva pointed out that "the overall impression is of a Shelleyan sensibility uttering itself, in the intense inane."

 Soul Keeping Company was subsequently awarded a 2010 Poetry Book Society Special Commendation.